lastmjs/bitcoin_stax_icp/README.md

 | -- | -- | -- | -- | -- | -- |
 | Stacks | ? | ? | ? | ? | ? |
 | ICP | ~2 MiB | ~4 GiB | ? | ~ 48 GiB | ~3 GHz |

+## Decentralization

+Who controls the nodes?
+Who controls updates to the protocol?
+How large is the set of validators?

+## Replication

+Similar to decentralization, might not need this section.